Forces kill 3 Palestinians behind deaths of British-Israelis

 Israeli officials said the raid showed attackers would be hunted down eventually.

-“Our message to those who harmed us, and to those who are trying to harm us, it’ll take a day, a week or a month — be certain that we will make you pay,” Israeli Prime Minister Benjamin Netanyahu said in a statement.
+“Our message to those who harm us, and those who want to harm us, is that whether it takes a day, a week or a month – you can be certain that we will settle accounts with you,” Israeli Prime Minister Benjamin Netanyahu said in a statement.

+Israel has been staging near-nightly arrest raids into West Bank villages, towns and cities for more than a year in an operation prompted by a wave of Palestinian attacks against Israelis last year.

 Some 250 Palestinians have been killed by Israeli fire since the raids were launched.
 Israel says most have been militants, but stone-throwing youth and people not involved in the confrontations have also been killed.